callumflack/callum-flack-design/content/pages/about.md

 headline: Hi, I'm Callum.
 I work with interesting people to make better interfaces.
 heroImage: images/callum-flack-04.jpg
 heroImageFirst: true
-dropCap: false
 ---

-Making seamless, actionable interfaces that help people increase productivity, make better choices and build communities.
-I do this via systems thinking, interaction design, graphic design, copywriting, coding and grit.
-Everything I do revolves around listening and understanding people—clients, collaborators and the audiences I'm building for.
+> Hi, I’m Callum.
+I'm a design-obsessed, code-based, digital craftsman.
+I’ve been designing and building brands and experiences since 2000.”

+My work revolves around listening and understanding people and their challenges—clients, collaborators and the audiences I'm building for.
+We all think with our gut and act with our heart.
+I'll help you build brands and services that emotionally connect with people.

+## Experienced

-I have 16 years experience working in London, Melbourne, Sydney and Brisbane.
-I've lived in Cairns with my wife and young family since 2015.
+I've worked in London, Melbourne, Sydney and Brisbane, for startups, design studios and advertising agencies.
+Since 2015, my wife, our young family and I have lived in Cairns.
 Before teaching myself web programming languages in 2010, my career highlight was a stint as a brand designer at Saatchi & Saatchi, London.
-[Read further on LinkedIn.](#)
+[Read further on LinkedIn.](https://www.linkedin.com/in/callumflack)

-Add some stuff here about a worldview.
+## How we can work together

+Based in Cairns, I currently work with local, interstate and international clients.
+I can plug into a product team as a freelance designer, or work one-to-one with owners, organisations and creators to implement their digital business vision.
+I also enjoy travelling to meet in person.

+Here’s how you can engage me:

+* Improve or redesign your existing website or web application.
+* Create a new website or web application from scratch.
+* Work as a specialist digital partner on an ongoing basis.

+Start a conversation by emailing [callum@patternworks.com.au](mailto:callum@patternworks.com.au) or by calling [+617(0) 408 767 540](tel:+6170-408-767-540).

-## Teams
+## Specialist collaborators

-I usually work solo, calling on my small team of remote and local collaborators as required—web engineers, search engine marketers, a copywriter and photographers.
-With a small team and one-to-one client relations, I've found the agility and speed of decision-making creates higher quality results, faster.
+I've collected a small co-op of remote and local specialists whom I work with regularly: web engineers, search engine marketers, copywriters and photographers.
+Each of them I respect and recommend.

-I've also worked remotely with a few excellent product teams, and I enjoy travelling to meet in person.
-I know after recent experiences with great web engineers that specialist teams make  has taught So I'm looking to meet product teams.
-If that's you, let's talk!

-> blockquote quote here

-## Co-op

-This is where the co-op schpiel goes.
-And then there's a grid of people in the co-op.
+Grid of co-ops.